Arena Lviv: Location and transportation

 The city of Lviv is famous for its trams network.
 Since Ukraine won the bid for the Euro-2012 there were discussions on extending the network to the southern edge of the city under the name Trams to Sykhiv, as well as revival of the idea of a local subway system.
 Neither went forward due to "money vacuuming" out of the local budget.
 On 1 December 2009, the city of Lviv opened a line of a railbus that ran from Sykhiv to Pidzamche stopping at the Lviv Rail Terminal as well.
 However, on 15 June 2010, the line was closed down due to being unprofitable.

-Map on the European road network in Ukraine

 Other stadiums in Lviv

 There are two other major stadiums in the city.
 One of them is the Ukraina Stadium which is leased to FC Karpaty Lviv until 2018.
 Ukraina Stadium is also one of the main alternative stadiums of the Ukraine national football team.
 Another major stadium in Lviv is the SKA Stadium.
 Both Ukraina and SKA are located in much closer proximity to the centre of Lviv than Arena Lviv.